-- 8.11 Child Abuse means any Abuse where the offending conduct is against a child, and includes, but is not limited to: - (a) Physical abuse abuse by hurting a child or a child's development (e.g. hitting, shaking or other physical harm; giving a child alcohol or drugs; or training that exceeds the child's development or maturity); - (b) Sexual abuse abuse by adults or other children where a child is encouraged or forced to watch or engage in sexual activity or where a child is subject to any other inappropriate conduct of a sexual nature (e.g. sexual intercourse, masturbation, oral sex, pornography including child pornography or inappropriate touching or conversations); - (c) Emotional abuse abuse by ill-treating a child (e.g. humiliation, taunting, sarcasm, yelling, negative criticism, name calling, ignoring or placing unrealistic expectations on a child); - (d) Neglect abuse that arises in failing to provide basic needs (e.g. food, water, shelter, clothing, or to protect a child from danger or foreseeable risk of harm or injury); - (e) Grooming a term used to describe what happens when a perpetrator builds a relationship with a child with a view to abuse them at some stage.
+- 8.11 Child Abuse means any Abuse where the offending conduct is against a child, and includes, but is not limited to: - (a) Physical abuse abuse by hurting a child or a child's development (e.g. any physical touching of a child with the application of force including hitting, shaking, kicking, or any other physical harm; giving a child alcohol or drugs; a harmful training method that exceeds the child's development or maturity); - (b) Sexual abuse abuse by adults or other children where a child is encouraged or forced to watch or engage in sexual activity or where a child is subject to any other inappropriate conduct of a sexual nature (e.g. sexual intercourse, sexual exploitation, masturbation, oral sex, pornography including child pornography or inappropriate touching or conversations); - (c) Emotional and/or Psychological abuse abuse by ill-treating a child (e.g. humiliation, harassment, bullying, taunting, sarcasm, yelling, negative criticism, name calling, ignoring, harmful training methods, or placing unrealistic expectations on a child); - (d) Neglect abuse that arises in failing to provide basic needs (e.g. food, clean water, shelter, adequate supervision, medical attention, clothing, failing to protect a child from danger or a foreseeable risk of harm or injury).
+Types of neglect include physical, medical, emotional, educational neglect, and abandonment; - (e) Grooming a term used to describe what happens when a perpetrator builds a relationship with a child with a view to abuse them at some stage.
 Grooming does not necessarily involve any sexual activity or even discussion of sexual activity for example, it may only involve establishing a relationship with the child, parent or carer (e.g. giving special attention, providing favours, and giving gifts) for the purpose of facilitating sexual activity at a later time; and - (f) Family and Domestic violence violence involving a child which is between members of a family or extended family, or those fulfilling the role of family in a child's life.
 It occurs when a child is forced to live with violence between people in or beyond their place of residence.
 It can include witnessing violence or the consequences of violence.
-Exposure to family and domestic violence places children at increased risk of physical injury and harm and has a significant impact on their wellbeing and development. - 8.12 If you suspect or have been provided with information that indicates Child Abuse has/may have or is likely to occur, then it is a mandatory requirement to notify the police and/or the relevant state/territory government agency (See ATTACHMENT C Information for Reporting Allegations of Child Abuse & ATTACHMENT D State/Territory government agency contact details to report alleged Child Abuse). - 8.13 Where an allegation of Child Abuse has been provided, the MPIO and anyone bound by this policy must immediately report any incident to the police and/or relevant state/territory government agency (See ATTACHMENT C Information for Reporting Allegations of Child Abuse & ATTACHMENT D State/Territory government agency contact details to report alleged Child Abuse).
+Exposure to family and domestic violence places children at increased risk of physical injury and harm and has a significant impact on their wellbeing and development. - 8.12 If you suspect or have been provided with information that indicates Child Abuse has/may have or is likely to occur, then it is a mandatory requirement to notify the police and/or the relevant state/territory government agency (See ATTACHMENT C Information for Reporting Allegations of

+- Child Abuse & ATTACHMENT D State/Territory government agency contact details to report alleged Child Abuse). - 8.13 Where an allegation of Child Abuse has been provided, the MPIO and anyone bound by this policy must immediately report any incident to the police and/or relevant state/territory government agency (See ATTACHMENT C Information for Reporting Allegations of Child Abuse & ATTACHMENT D State/Territory government agency contact details to report alleged Child Abuse).